Vince Coleman (train dispatcher)

 Patrick Vincent Coleman (13 March 1872 – 6 December 1917) was a train dispatcher for the Canadian Government Railways (formerly the ICR, Intercolonial Railway of Canada) who was killed in the Halifax Explosion, but not before he sent a message to an incoming passenger train to stop outside the range of the explosion.
-Today he is remembered as one of the heroic figures from the disaster.
+He is remembered as one of the heroic figures from the disaster.

 Event

 On the morning of 6 December 1917, the 45-year-old Coleman and Chief Clerk William Lovett were working in the Richmond station, surrounded by the railway yards near the foot of Richmond Street, only a few hundred feet from Pier 6.
 From there, trains were controlled on the mainline into Halifax.
 The line ran along the western shore of Bedford Basin from Rockingham Station to the city's passenger terminal at the North Street Station, located a mile to the south of Richmond Station.
 Coleman was an experienced dispatcher who had been commended a few years earlier for helping to safely stop a runaway train.

 At approximately 8:45 a.m., there was a collision between SS Mont-Blanc, a French munitions ship carrying a cargo of high explosives, and a Norwegian vessel, SS Imo.
 Immediately thereafter Mont-Blanc caught fire, and the crew abandoned the ship.
 The vessel drifted from near the mid-channel over to Pier 6 on the slack tide in a matter of minutes and beached herself.
 A sailor, believed to have been sent ashore by a naval officer, warned Coleman and Lovett of her cargo of high explosives.
 The overnight express train No. 10 from Saint John, New Brunswick, carrying nearly 300 passengers, was due to arrive at 8:55 a.m.
 Before leaving the office, Lovett called CGR terminal agent Henry Dustan to warn him of a burning ship laden with explosives that was heading for the pier.
 After sending Lovett's message, Coleman and Lovett were said to have left the CGR depot.
 However, Coleman returned to the telegraph office and continued sending warning messages along the rail line as far as Truro to stop trains inbound for Halifax.
 An accepted version of Coleman's Morse code message reads as follows: